 Art Gallery of New South Wales, Sydney

 Kaldor Public Art Projects commissioned contemporary artists Alicia Frankovich, Agatha Gothe-Snape, Ian Milliss and Imants Tillers to create new works that would transform the AGNSW throughout the anniversary celebrations.
-Frankovich’s large-scale performance featured more than 50 past Kaldor projects collaborators; Gothe-Snape’s quiet, durational performance saw readers occupy the gallery every day of the exhibition; Milliss’ architectural intervention traversed all levels of the gallery; and Tillers’ painting and canvasboard installation incorporated elements from the artist’s own archive, while directly referencing the first Kaldor project.
+Frankovich’s large-scale performance featured more than 50 past Kaldor project collaborators; Gothe-Snape’s quiet, durational performance saw readers occupy the Gallery every day of the exhibition; Milliss’ architectural intervention traversed all levels of the Gallery; and Tillers’ painting and canvasboard installation incorporated elements from the artist’s own archive, while directly referencing the first Kaldor project.

-Three iconic past Kaldor projects were reprised at AGNSW.
-Allora & Calzadilla’s performance Stop, Repair, Prepare: Variations on ‘Ode to Joy’ for a Prepared Piano, Bill Viola’s haunting video works Fire Woman and Tristan’s Ascension and Tino Sehgal’s This Is So Contemporary were presented in throughout the exhibition.
+Three iconic past Kaldor projects were reprised at the AGNSW, as part of Making Art Public.
+Allora & Calzadilla’s performance Stop, Repair, Prepare: Variations on ‘Ode to Joy’ for a Prepared Piano, Bill Viola’s haunting video works Fire Woman and Tristan’s Ascension and Tino Sehgal’s This is so contemporary were presented throughout the exhibition.

 Kaldor Studio was a dynamic artist-led learning space, located at the heart of the Making Art Public exhibition.

-Over five months, Kaldor Studio was transformed by three Australian artists and their diverse collaborators – David Capra, Lucas Ihlein and the Rizzeria, and Nadia Odlum.
+Over five months, Kaldor Studio was transformed by three Australian artists and their diverse collaborators—David Capra & Teena, Lucas Ihlein and the Rizzeria, and Nadia Odlum.
 Each artist brought the history and archives of Kaldor Public Art Projects to life, through newly commissioned installations and programs, including artist-led tours, creative workshops and performances.

 The Living Archives project animated Kaldor Public Art Projects’ history with the memories of those who experienced the projects firsthand.
 These stories provide a rare window into 50 years of history through the eyes of visitors, artists, teachers, art lovers and students alike.